c0dearm/nihongo-no-sensei/README.md

 *   **Chat History**: All your practice sessions are saved, allowing you to review past conversations and track your progress.
 *   **Customizable Experience**:
     *   Choose between Light, Dark, or System default themes.
-    *   Set a custom "trigger phrase" to start each new conversation.
+    *   Set a custom "initial instruction" to start each new conversation.
     *   Set the default state for blurring messages.
 *   **Responsive Design**: A clean, modern, and responsive UI that works beautifully on any device.